seepick/cccontact/interview_tom/final_content.md

 * "we try not to fall in love with our partner, we fall in love with the dance"
   * because it's not a personal dance, it's a physicality; the experience is because of the practice, not because of your partner(s) necessarily; don't attach that to a specific person
-  * even when had an amazing dance with someone, once the dance is over, i'm gonna say "thank you, and bye bye"
+  * even when had an amazing dance with someone, once the dance is over, i'm going to say "thank you, and bye bye"
     * possible to talk to that person later on, but not lingering and dance the entire class/jam with that person
 * "dance at the edge of your level of attention, and don't cross the level of your partner's attention"
   * try to expand what you are able (movement/attention; speed, techniques, pathways)